rahafog/SDA-CapstoneProject/README.md

-The automation build and deploy of socks shop microservic application that use:
+This project will build and deploy the socks shop microservic application that use the following:

 platform:
 -AWS-Instance
 -K3D